Lerg/spiralcodestudio/_posts/solar2d/2020-04-26-corona-to-solar2d.md

 ## build.settings modification ##

-For the new system integration you would need your patreon email address and a special access key, that you get when you make a pledge (2nd tier or higher is required).
+For the new system integration you would need your [Patreon](https://www.patreon.com/lerg) email address and a special access key, that you get when you make a pledge (2nd tier or higher is required).

 Paste that block at the top of your `build.settings` file, before the `settings` table.